dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // Liberar una tierra no basta; también deben romperse las cadenas de la mente. <br>
 // Nos convertimos en el andamiaje.
 Serás recordado. <br>
 // To liberate a land is not enough; the chains of the mind must also be broken. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1812 — FREQUENCY RECEIVED BY GEORGES CUVIER. <br>
+\>SCAFFOLDING: EXTINCTION AND REVOLUTION — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// In den Knochen der Toten erinnert sich die Erde an ihren eigenen Zusammenbruch. <br>
+// Jedes Fossil ist ein Balken der Zeit, ein Zeugnis ausgelöschter Welten. <br>
+// Wir werden zum Gerüst.
+Du wirst zurückgerufen. <br>
+// In the bones of the dead, the earth remembers its own collapse. <br>
+// Every fossil is a beam of time, bearing witness to worlds erased. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>